 Co-Author in the area of performing arts: Dr. Sebastian Schunke, Berlin School of Economics and Law, Berlin

 Authors specializing in collecting societies: Dr. Anke Schierholz, Mechthild Schwarz, Verwertungsgesellschaft / Collecting Society" BILD-KUNST, Bonn

 Despite numerous efforts at the European level, copyright in Europe has not been fully harmonized.
 When working abroad within the European Union (and even more so in countries outside the EU), artists and creatives are usually confronted with different legal situations than in their home countries.
 In addition to the agreements and policies that have been created at the European level that shape the national legal norms in Europe, there are a number of international agreements, the so-called Revised Bern Convention, the Universal Copyright Convention, and, in the context of the WTO/GATS, the so-called TRIPS Agreement.

 However, EU harmonization has taken place in some areas of copyright.
 The resale right, which is so important for the visual arts, for example, has been harmonized by a directive, which grants certain countries transition periods for implementation.
-This concerns, for example, the UK, an important marketplace for auctions.

 A German media artist wants to use excerpts of a video dance performance by a British artist for his/her installation.
 The British artist is not a member of a collecting society. (see administration of rights without collecting societies)